 What you may especially notice if you browse through my Veggies and Sides section is that there are almost no potato dishes.
 Two in the past year and a half, to be exact.
 It’s not my go-to vegetable on account of all the starchiness and carb-iness with fewer of the health benefits that my green veggie friends have.
-My family loves potatoes and I grew up having them with many meals, but I just don’t typically gravitate there.
+I grew up eating a lot of potatoes, but it’s just not where I gravitate.

 The original recipe actually calls for fresh parsley, which I didn’t have on-hand.
 I swapped in fresh rosemary instead, which was perfect with the potatoes.
 The parmesan made such a tasty, golden crust on them that I can see making these over and over.
 They were even good as leftovers a few days later!